 Italian Christmas Tradition #6: Italy’s Living Nativities

-To celebrate her arrival, children often leave a carrot out for her donkey and coffee for St. Lucy.
+Children often leave a carrot out for her donkey and coffee for St. Lucy to celebrate her arrival.
 In the city of Verona, the townspeople erect a huge Christmas market in honor of Santa Lucia.

 Christmas in Italy isn’t just folk customs and mounds of food – for many Italians, it’s a pious celebration.
 Vatican City in Rome boasts numerous Christmas-themed religious events and attractions – including the papal midnight mass (Christmas Eve) and a giant fir tree hoisted high in St. Peters Square.
 Typically, the tree is accompanied by a giant nativity scene – designed by a cohort of international artists.